How to Play Guitar by Ear: Techniques for beginners

 According to Wikipedia, “In music theory, an interval is the difference in pitch between two sounds”.
 It means the distance of the pitches from each other.
 You can notice this distance by the number of frets between notes on the same string.

 There are two types of intervals: whole steps and half steps.
 Distant of one fret is called a half step or a semitone.
-And the distance between two frets is known as a whole step or whole tone.
+The distance between two frets is known as a whole step or whole tone.

 For example, in A minor scale, A B C D E F G A: A to B is two half steps apart.
 There is a bundle of these with names.
 But it truly matters when you hear the difference between those intervals and hear “two half steps apart” and such others regardless of what pitches were playing.